Pittsburgh Informed Consent Lawyer

 Medical Malpractice and Informed Consent Issues

-Too often physicians and doctor fail to provide relevant information to patients.
-As a result you may be subjected to treatment or surgery that you would not have otherwise wanted performed if you had all the appropriate information.
+Too often physicians and doctors fail to provide relevant information to patients.
+As a result, you may be subjected to treatment or surgery that you would not have otherwise wanted to be performed if you had all the appropriate information.
 Even if you signed an informed consent statement, your doctor can still be held accountable if he or she withheld vital information.

 There are a wide range of issues associated with implied consent cases, and our lawyers want to talk to you if: